Iapb Italia Onlus

 The campaign “Occhio ai bambini” (Watch for Children), which began on March 3rd 2008, continues in 2015 with its free eye check-ups to preschools and schoolchildren in many provinces throughout Italy through the use of a mobile ophthalmic unit.
 Ophthalmological check-ups involved children aged 3 to 11 years (extended): the prevention of eye diseases is essential to ensure a better quality of life.

 The campaign “Apri gli Occhi!”
-(Open your eyes), originally created as a master plan aimed at teaching the prevention of visual impairment, has become an effective didactic tool for schools over the years.
-In the past, hundred thousand children have been involved from 2005 to 2010 and from 2013 to 2015 (also in multimedia version).
+(Open your eyes) was originally created as a master plan aimed at teaching the prevention of visual impairment, and it has become an effective didactic tool for schools.
+More than 500,000 children of 1,438 schools have been involved from 2005 to 2010 and in the schoolyear 2013-2014 (traditional version); later, from 2013 to 2017, a new multimedia version was adopted.

 Campaigns of secondary prevention with the mobile ophthalmic units are set periodically.
 Priority has been given to all those patients who, because of cultural or economic reasons or sanitary disinformation, have never had the opportunity of having a complete ophthalmologic check-up.
 This was the presupposition for which the first mobile ophthalmic unit was set up in the past.
 Nowadays IAPB Italy manages, together with the Italian Blind Union, about 15 ophthalmic vans (see the picture on the right), which are used all year long by local organizations to carry out campaigns of prevention, mainly in districts and areas with particular need.